flightwatching/wilco-api/nodejs/README.md

 ```

-used to update the lat, lon and name of the airports according to FR24 database
+used to update the lat, lon and name of the airports according to FR24 database (persisted in airports.json)

-`node  updateAirportLatLon.js <site>  <user> <thepassword>`
+`node  updateAirportLatLon.js -s <site>  -u <user> -p <thepassword>`

-`node  updateAirportLatLon.js demo  hodac@flightwatching.com tucroispasquejevaisteledonner`
+`node  updateAirportLatLon.js -s demo  -u hodac@flightwatching.com -p tucroispasquejevaisteledonner`